-11.-(1) Everyone dealing in margarine in the manner Marking of mentioned in the last preceding section shall conform to margarine the following regulations, that is to say, every package, "Margarine" whether open or closed, which contains margarine, shall be or "Oleomarbranded or durably marked "margarine" or "oleomargarine " on the top or sides, in printed capital letters not less than half an inch square; and, if the margarine is exposed for sale by retail, there shall be attached to each parcel thereof so exposed, and in such manner as to be clearly visible to the purchaser, a label marked, in printed capital letters not less than half an inch square. "margarine " or " oleomargarine."
+11. (1) Everyone dealing in margarine in the manner mentioned in the last preceding section shall conform to the following regulations, that is to say, every package, whether open or closed, which contains margarine, shall be branded or durably marked "margarine" or "oleomargarine" on the top or sides, in printed capital letters not less than half an inch square; and, if the margarine is exposed for sale by retail, there shall be attached to each parcel thereof so exposed, and in such manner as to be clearly visible to the purchaser, a label marked, in printed capital letters not less than half an inch square, "margarine" or "oleomargarine."

-(2) Everyone dealing in phalkaghi in the manner Marking of mentioned in the last preceding section shall conform to the phalkaghi packages as following regulations, that is to say, every package, "phalkagi." whether open or closed, which contains phalkaghi shall be branded or durably marked "phalkaghi" on the top or sides, in printed capital letters not less than half an inch square; and if the phalkaghi is exposed for sale by retail, there shall be attached to each parcel thereof so exposed, and in such manner as to be clearly visible to the purchaser, a label marked in printed capital letters, not less than half an inch square, " phalkaghi."
+(2) Everyone dealing in phalkaghi in the manner mentioned Marking of in the last preceding section shall conform to the following phalkaghi packages as regulations, that is to say, every package, whether open or "phalclosed, which contains phalkaghi shall be branded or durably marked "phalkaghi" on the top or sides, in printed capital letters not less than half an inch square; and if the phalkaghi is exposed for sale by retail, there shall be attached to each parcel thereof so exposed, and in such manner as to be clearly visible to the purchaser, a label marked in printed capital letters, not less than half an inch square, "phalkaghi."

-12.-(1) Every manufactory of margarine or of phal-Registering kaghi, or of any kind of flour or product thereof, or of tories. aerated or artificial mineral waters in the colony, shall be registered by the owner or manager thereof, at the department of science and agriculture in the manner, and subject to the conditions as to working and otherwise, prescribed by the Governor in Council.
+12. (1) Every manufactory of margarine or of phalkaghi, Registering or of any kind of flour or product thereof, or of aerated or of manufactories. artificial mineral waters in the Colony, shall be registered by 30 of 1929. the owner or manager thereof at the Government Analyst's department in the manner, and subject to the conditions as to working and otherwise, prescribed by the Governor in Council.

-(2) Every owner and every manager of the manufactory shall permit any officer of the department of science and agriculture or of the Local Government Board to enter dept. and inspect at all reasonable times the manufactory, or any process or treatment used therein, and to take samples for analysis of any article capable of being used in the manufacture, process, or treatment, or in any adulteration.

-(3) Every owner and every manager of that manufactory who makes default in complying with the requirements of this section shall be liable to a penalty not exceeding twenty dollars for every day during which the default continues.

-Mode of consigning margarine or phalkaghi.
+- (2) Every owner and every manager of the manufactory shall permit any officer of the Government Analyst's department or of the Local Government Board to enter and inspect at all reasonable times the manufactory, or any process or treatment used therein, and to take samples for analysis of any article capable of being used in the manufacture, process, or treatment, or in any adulteration. - (3) Every owner and every manager of that manufactory who makes default in complying with the requirements of this section shall be liable to a penalty not exceeding twenty dollars for every day during which the default continues. - 13.
+(1) All margarine or phalkaghi imported into the Colony, and all margarine or phalkaghi, whether imported into or manufactured in the Colony, shall, whenever sent by any public phalkaghi. conveyance, be duly consigned as margarine or phalkaghi, as the case may be.

-- 13.-(1) All margarine or phalkaghi imported into the colony, and all margarine or phalkaghi, whether imported into or manufactured in the colony, shall, whenever sent by any public conveyance, be duly consigned as margarine or phalkaghi, as the case may be. - (2) Any officer of customs and any officer hereinafter mentioned, if he has reason to believe that the provisions of this section are being contravened, may examine and take samples from any package, and ascertain, if necessary, by submitting them to be analysed, whether the contravention has been committed.
+(2) Any officer of customs and any officer hereinafter mentioned, if he has reason to believe that the provisions of this section are being contravened, may examine and take samples from any package, and ascertain, if necessary, by submitting them to be analysed, whether the contravention has been committed.

-Taking sample of butter or glai exposed for sale.
+Taking sample of butter or ghi exposed for sale.

-- 14.-(1) Where any butter, or ghi, or any substance purporting to be butter or ghi, is exposed for sale and is not marked "margarine" or "oleomargarine" or "phalkaghi" as provided by this Ordinance, any officer hereinafter mentioned may take, for the purpose of analysis, in the manner hereinafter mentioned, a sample of the butter, ghi, or substance. - (2) Any substance so exposed for sale and not so marked shall be presumed to be exposed for sale as butter.
+- 14. (1) Where any butter, or ghi, or any substance purporting to be butter or ghi, is exposed for sale and is not marked "margarine" or "oleomargarine" or "phalkaghi" as provided by this Ordinance, any officer hereinafter mentioned may take, for the purpose of analysis, in the manner hereinafter mentioned, a sample of the butter, ghi, or substance. - (2) Any substance so exposed for sale and not so marked shall be presumed to be exposed for sale as butter.